System Design Space

 Abstraction layers

-Shows how hardware mechanics surface as software constraints in runtime behavior.
+Shows how hardware mechanics surface as software constraints that remain visible at the application level.

 Operation cost

-Builds intuition for compute, memory, and I/O cost behind architecture pattern choices.
+Builds intuition for the cost of compute, memory, and I/O behind architecture decisions.

 Performance reasoning